Home » *Top Pick*, Art & Museums, Free Museum Day, San Francisco

 Conservatory of Flowers: Free Admission Day | SF

 Whether you’re a native San Franciscan, a visitor from the other side of the world, or a budding botanist, the Conservatory of Flowers located in Golden Gate Park, offers an intimate, up-close experience with nearly 2,000 species of rare, exotic and endangered plants from more than 50 different countries.

 Opened in 1879, the wood and glass greenhouse is the oldest existing conservatory of its kind in the Western Hemisphere.

 First Tuesday of Every Month

-Admission is normally $7 for SF residents ($10-12 for everyone else), but it’s free to all visitors on the first Tuesday of every month.
+Admission is normally free for SF residents ($10-12 for everyone else depending on the season), but it’s free to all visitors on the first Tuesday of every month.

 The Conservatory will also continue offering free or reduced admission through Museums for All, a program to bring free or reduced admission to San Francisco residents who receive public beneﬁts, including Medi-Cal and CalFresh.

 Disclaimer: Please double check event information with the event organizer as events can be canceled, details can change after they are added to our calendar, and errors do occur.

 Categories: *Top Pick*